darrenldl/ocaml-SeqBox/SPECS.md

 ## To successfully decode a sbx container
   - At least one valid data block for each position must exist
   - If data padding was done for the last block, then at least one valid metadata block must exist for truncation of the output file to happen

+## To successfully rescue your sbx container
+  - Get enough valid sbx blocks of your container such that a successful decoding may take place

 ## Handling of duplicate metadata/data blocks
   - First valid metadata block will be used(if exists)